Extending Wormald's Differential Equation Method to One-sided Bounds: Introduction

 \subsection{Motivating Applications}

-The example considered in this section is closely related to the $1/2$-impossibility (or hardness) result for an online stochastic matching problem considered by the second author, Ma and Grammel in \cite{MacRuryMG23}.
-In fact, in the latest arXiv version of \cite{MacRuryMG23}, \Cref{thm:de_one_sided} is used explicitly to simplify the most technical step of the argument.
-Our theorem can also be used to simplify the proofs of the $\frac{1}{2}(1 + e^{-2})$-impossibility result of Fu et al. (Theorem $2$ in \cite{Fu2021}), and the $1-\ln(2-1/e)$-impossibility result of Fata et al. (Lemma $5$ in \cite{Fata2019}).
+The example considered in this section is closely related to the $1/2$-impossibility (or hardness) result for an online stochastic matching problem considered by the second author, Ma and Grammel in Theorem $5$ of \cite{MacRuryMG24}.
+In fact, \Cref{thm:de_one_sided} is used explicitly to prove this result, and it is also used in a similar way in Theorem $1.4$ of \cite{macruryinduction2023}.
+Our theorem can also be used to simplify the proofs of the $\frac{1}{2}(1 + e^{-2})$-impossibility result of Fu, Tang, Wu, Wu and Zhang (Theorem $2$ in \cite{Fu2021}), and the $1-\ln(2-1/e)$-impossibility result of Fata, Ma and Simchi-Levi (Lemma $5$ in \cite{Fata2019}).
 All of the aforementioned papers prove impossibility results for various online stochastic optimization problems -- more specifically, hardness results for \textit{online contention resolution schemes} \cite{feldman2021online} or \textit{prophet inequalities} against an ``ex-ante relaxation'' \cite{Lee2018}.
 We think that \Cref{thm:de_one_sided} will find further applications as a technical tool in this area.

 Let us now return to the definition of the Erdős–Rényi random graph process $(G_i)_{i=0}^m$ as discussed in \Cref{sec:intro}, where we again assume that $m = c n$ for some constant $c > 0$.
 Recall that \eqref{eq:greedy_performance} says that if $Y(m)$ is the size of the matching constructed by the greedy matching algorithm when executed on $(G_i)_{i=0}^m$, then w.h.p. $Y(m)/n = (1 + o(1)) y(c)$ where $y(c) = c/(1+2c)$.
 In fact, \eqref{eq:greedy_performance} can be made to hold with probability $1 - o(1/n^2)$, and so $\mb{E}[ Y(m) ]/n = (1 +o(1)) c/(1+2c)$ after taking expectations.